dart-lang/dartdoc/tool/mustachio/README.md

 ### Rendering a partial

-Partials are allowed to reference themselves, so they must be implemented as new functions which can reference themselves.
+Partials are allowed to reference themselves, so they must be implemented as separate functions which can call themselves recursively.
 This template code:

 ```html
 {{ #posts }}{{ >post }}{{ /posts }}